MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

  Your stored procedure needs to have bound fields if you want to call `FlushResultSet`.

 ### Example
  The following code assumes that `COutParamRecordset` is a `CRecordset`-derived object based on a predefined query with an input parameter and an output parameter, and having multiple result sets.
-Note the structure of the [DoFieldExchange](#crecordset__dofieldexchange) override.
+Note the structure of the [DoFieldExchange](#dofieldexchange) override.

  [!code-cpp[NVC_MFCDatabase#21](../../mfc/codesnippet/cpp/crecordset-class_5.cpp)]

  [!code-cpp[NVC_MFCDatabase#22](../../mfc/codesnippet/cpp/crecordset-class_6.cpp)]

-##  <a name="crecordset__getbookmark"></a>  CRecordset::GetBookmark
+##  <a name="getbookmark"></a>  CRecordset::GetBookmark
  Obtains the bookmark value for the current record.

 ```